Wairuna Homestead: History

-Between 1952-54, Wairuna cattle were used for a study of comparative live weights and carcase weights and grades of beef using Brahman cross and British steers carried out by the Queensland Department of Agriculture and Stock (Dept A&S).
+Between 1952 and 1954, Wairuna cattle were used for a study of comparative live weights and carcase weights and grades of beef using Brahman cross and British steers carried out by the Queensland Department of Agriculture and Stock (Dept A&S).
 As the four economic drivers of beef production in northern Australia are: survival, reproduction, weight gain, and carcass and meat quality, this trial was a quantitative test of three aspects of the suitability of Brahman type cattle for the north Australian cattle industry.
 The final weighing of the steers in the 2½ year-long weight trial took place during the first field day for north Queensland cattlemen, organised by the Mount Garnet branch of the Graziers' Association in co-operation with the Dept A&S, and held at Wairuna Homestead, in 1955.
 The study quantitatively showed the advantages of Brahman-cross beef compared with European breeds.

 From 1960 Wairuna, with its cross-bred herd, was managed by Atkinson's eldest son, Jon, while Atkinson moved his Brahman stud cattle to the property Moana at Kuranda to be more easily accessible for buyers.

 Industry improvements of the 1950s were followed during the 1960s and 1970s by a number of innovations higher degree of cattle control, provision of beef roads, increased emphasis on pasture management and the establishment of better adapted breeds such as Brahman and Brahman crosses including Santa Gertrudis.
 The ABBA continued to grow during the 1960s and 1970s.
 Its headquarters, Brahman House, Rockhampton (the former AMP Building), was officially opened on 20 August 1971 by the Association's patron Mr Edgar Hudgins of Hudgins Ranch, Texas, USA; making it the first beef cattle breed association in Australia to own its own building.
 By 1971 there were 26,900 purebred Brahmans and 57,800 Appendix registered Brahmans in Australia.
 During the early 1970s the ABBA's membership increased dramatically, exceeding 900 in 1972.
 With the increase in membership, cattle registration also increased dramatically, which in turn increased the genetic supply available to the commercial industry.
 Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Queensland Department of Primary Industries (DPI) research underpinned the growth by demonstrating the biological basis for the Brahmans adaption.

-From 1958-59 the USA surpassed the United Kingdom as the principal market for Australian beef exports.
+From 1958 to 1959 the USA surpassed the United Kingdom as the principal market for Australian beef exports.
 Worldwide demand for beef caused Australian cattle prices to increase by 40% between 1969 and 1974.
 However, by 1975 world overproduction and political decisions in the USA and Japan led to the collapse of world beef prices and the decline of beef exports from Australia.
 Prices remained low until 1979, when new markets were established in Eastern Europe and the USSR, and new quotas were negotiated with the USA.